 Weasels and stoats hunt differently, primarily because of their size.
 The stoat is larger and more likely to prey on larger mammals.

 Weasels are likely to hunt mammals their size or smaller.
 Stoats are also considered to be vermin.
-When they live close to farms, they kill and eat poultry, eggs, and rabbits.
+They kill and eat poultry, eggs, and rabbits when they live close to farms.

 Habitat and Territory

 They are also closely related in their territoriality.
-In both mammals, the males have larger territories surrounded by smaller female territories.
+Both male mammals have larger territories surrounded by smaller female territories.
 Males in both species mark their territories using scent glands, feces, and urine.

 Another similar characteristic in both animals is their habit of taking over abandoned burrows.
 They also prefer to live near humans.

 In North America, stoats and weasels are found in different regions.
-The stoat has a liking for colder areas such as tundra and those in the northern latitudes.
-Weasels can be found in these areas, but also down as far as Mexico and South America.
+The stoat likes colder areas such as the tundra and those in the northern latitudes.
+Weasels can be found in these areas and down as far as Mexico and South America.